artebin/git-sup/README.md

 # git-sup

-Quick and not-so-dirty bash script to show the status of multiple Git repositories in a concise manner.
+Quick and not-so-dirty bash script to show the statuses of multiple Git repositories in a concise manner.

 ## Usage

 ~~~
-Usage: git-sup [OPTIONS] [GIT_PROJECT_FOLDER ...]
+Usage: git-sup [OPTION] [GIT_PROJECT_FOLDER]...
 Show statuses of Git repositories given in arguments or of all
-repoitories found in the current directory when no argument specified.
+repositories found from the current working directory when no arguments
+are specified.

 Options:
   -f	Perform git fetch.